 We are now full on into the holiday season, which means shopping, parties, shortbread, and, let’s face it, feeling a bit like you’re running around like a chicken with its head cut off.
 This is not a feeling exclusive to Christmas time, but it’s certainly amplified by this point in December.
 Unexpected guests, forgetting presents, hopping from event to event (I had three last Thursday!).

 How to survive the most wonderful time of the year – and, really, anything that comes your way?
 Three key things to remember:

 Deep breath before you have people over; deep breath when you drop something or the soufflé doesn’t come out right or that annoying person just won’t shut up; deep breath after.
 Oxygen is your friend.
 So is wine.

-- Make lists.
+Lists: Make them.
 All smartphones have a notes app.
 Use it.
 It is your friend.

 - If you see something earlier in the year that would make a good present for whoever is on your list, buy it.